 validatetools is a utility package for managing validation rule sets that are defined with validate.
-In production systems validation rule sets tend to grow organically and accumulate redundant or (partially) contradictory rules. validatetools helps to identify problems with large rule sets and includes simplification methods for resolving issues.
+In production systems validation rule sets tend to grow organically and validatetools redundant or (partially) contradictory rules. validatetools helps to identify problems with large rule sets and includes simplification methods for resolving issues.

 Installation